-Mergers and acquisitions (M&A) provide a substantial opportunity to businesses looking for ways of development.
+Mergers and acquisitions (M&A) provide substantial opportunities to businesses looking for ways to grow.
 Usually, companies use M&As to achieve economies of scale and improve efficiency.
 Yet, during the last decade businesses are also trying to achieve transformation and efficiently compete with new market entrants, business models, and general industry convergence via M&As.

 This article explains the role of M&As in the business, their key stages, and how a secure digital-first approach can help make this type of corporate deals more effective.

 In essence, a merger and acquisition deal is the process of financial transaction between businesses or their assets.
 M&A is a part of strategic management that assists companies in reinforcing their competitiveness and making business shifts with a one-time investment.